chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/tc2_sw_stack.rst

 Trusted Services
 ++++++++++++++++
-Trusted Services like Crypto Service, Internal Trusted Storage and Firmware Update runs as S-EL0 Secure Partitions.
+Trusted Services like Crypto Service and Internal Trusted Storage runs as S-EL0 Secure Partitions using a Shim layer at S-EL1.
+These services along with S-EL1 Shim layer are built as a single image.
+The Shim layer forwards FF-A calls from S-EL0 to S-EL2.

 U-Boot
 ------